getupmychild/getupmychild.github.io/index.md

 <br>

 <div class="lead pretty-links">
-  GUMC is a _community-building_ organization with the adoption enterprise at its center.
+  GUMC is a <i>community-building</i> organization with the adoption enterprise at its center.

   We help vulnerable to grow strong together.